-Eros is the fascinating element of philosophy that depicts love and desire amongst humans.

-47. How do we know that we are satisfied, with our need and want?
+47. How do we know precisely that we are satisfied, with our need and want?

 48. We know, when we have truly comprehended the concept, in its comparative state of awareness.

-49. The expression of satisfaction is the contemplation and acceptance of eros.
+49. The expression of satisfaction is the mere contemplation and acceptance of eros.

 50. Thoughts and emotions are governed by the mind, but every property is capable of an independent action.

-51. From that surmisal, we are conscious of that sequential outcome.
+51. From that surmisal, we are very conscious of that sequential outcome and effect.

-52. Philosophy is the answer to the question of our satisfaction.
+52. Philosophy is the reliable answer offered to the fascinating question of our satisfaction.

-53. It supplies the answer and the attainment of its purpose.
+53. It supplies the instrumental answer and the idea of its meaningful purpose and instruction.

-54. Therefore, the cause of its great effect is what we seek and need in our lives.
+54. Therefore, the cause of its great effect is what we seek and need, in our lives to operate our mind.

-55. Where we find it is as important, as when we seek its utilisation.
+55. The place where we find it is as important, as when we seek its optimal utilisation.

-56. In the greater scheme of eros, satisfaction is the consequence of an emotion that we call love or desire.
+56. In the greater scheme of eros, satisfaction is the consequence of an emotion that benefits love or desire, happiness or sadness.

-57. And from that love or desire, our healthy state of the mind is consolidated, through this concomitance.
+57. And from those sentiments expressed, our healthy state of the mind is consolidated, through this concomitance.